tsdenouden/PolyQuiz/README.md

 # PolyQuiz

-PolyQuiz is an app that turns your notes into randomly generated quizzes.
+PolyQuiz turns your notes into randomly generated quizzes.
+Explore the latest quizzes made by other students & showcase your own quizzes in your profile.

+It's a fullstack web application built with the MERN stack.

 # Getting started

-Run npm install in the backend folder to install everything from package.json
+Run npm install in the backend folder to install everything from package.json.
 ```bash
 npm install
 ```